I Tried Mark Bittman’s VB6 Diet, and Here’s How It Went

 Keep it vegan until six, then eat whatever you want.
 No calorie counting and no banned foods; lose weight and get healthy, with a side-bonus of supporting a more sustainable food system.
 Sounds pretty good, right?
-Mark Bittman has been building toward this diet for years now, and released his manifesto, VB6, a few months ago.
+Mark Bittman has been building toward this diet for years, and has now released his manifesto, VB6.
 I read the book.
 I tried the diet.
-Here's what happened.
+Here’s what happened.

 Before we launch into this discussion, I just want to take a time out.
-Diet, nutrition, weight, and healthy eating — these are all socially-loaded and very personal topics.
+Diet, nutrition, weight, and healthy eating — these are all socially loaded and very personal topics.
 The opinions I share here are just that: opinions.
-There is no one-size-fits-all diet, even this one, and what works for me (or doesn't) may not work for you or the guy standing next to you.
+I strongly believe that there is no one-size-fits-all diet, even this one, and what works for me (or doesn’t) might not work for you or the guy standing next to you.

 I’ve been sitting on this review for quite a while now, partly because I wanted to give the diet a fair shake and partly because I just wasn’t sure how to talk about it.
 In the end, I decided that this was a conversation I wanted to have with you and the best way to get it started was to just be honest and totally open.
 I’m a little nervous — this is out of my comfort zone! — but I’ll do my best to tell you about my experience and what I learned from it as openly and fairly as I can.